Code-Institute-Submissions/cumbrian-kayaking/README3.md

 The site has two goals

-#### **
+ 1.

- 1. Goal of the business owners**
+## Business Owners

-To capture leads.
+The busin capture leads.
 The business owners want to expand their business by attracting website visitors and converting them to customers  via a marketing funnel .

  **To meet this goal
   users are invited to opt-in using:**